 Templates are made from O1 tool steel and a shield shape is cut out using a jewellers saw frame with piercing saw blades.
 These are then filed to size and hardened, not tempered.

-The 1.2mm carbide cylinder burrs he uses to route out a pocket for the stainless shields on the knives.
-The pocket is only about 1.2mm deep, the same depth of the Stainless shield.
+The 1.2mm carbide cylinder burrs he uses to route out a pocket for the stainless steel shields on the knives.
+The pocket is only about 1.2mm deep, the same depth of the Stainless steel shield.

 The below image shows the process to cut a "pocket" in the scale material.